POWER. STYLE. TECHNICAL BRILLANCE. REVOLUTIONARY. LUXURY

 How can you align the traditional design with a more futuristic vision?
 Is it difficult?

 I try to develop my own philosophy around this topic.
 We live in a nostalgic era which probably represents the lack of trust in the future.
 In a way, in the 60’s and 70’s, after the wars in Italy, people were so excited about the future that it created a very fertile condition.
 Instead if you fear the future, the risk of stagnation or even the temptation of modelling the icons and archetypes of the past is huge.

-We know the history of Ferrari very well.
-We study it every day but we don’t need to become slaves of it.
+We know the history of Ferrari very well but there is no need to become slaves of it.
 We must find a way to transfer the DNA of the brand in a modern way.
 It is essential to make an effort of imagination and not stay linear.

 If you could do a road trip in a Ferrari with someone, who would it be?